ramyananth/CSC505-Fall-2018-NCSU/README.md

 Creatures come in two types: humans and birds.
 One type of human is a man.

 One type of bird is a turkey.

 Louis is a man.

 Albert is a man.

 Frank is a turkey.
-a.

 Louis is a man, Louis is a human, and Louis is a creature.
-b.

 Albert is a man, Albert is a human, and Albert is a creature.
-c.

 Frank is a turkey, Frank is a bird, and Frank is a creature.